 a) 36 hours of contact over 12 weeks: 8 hours of lectures, 10 hours of workshop and workshop-like activities, and 18 hours fieldwork activities.

 b) 94 hours of independent student research, reading and writing

 Requisite and Incompatibility

-You will need to contact the School of Archaeology and Anthropology to request a permission code to enrol in this course.
+You will need to contact the Research School of Humanities and the Arts to request a permission code to enrol in this course.